 Conservation & Disaster Crew Leaders:

-Trails Across Texas Crew: Our Trails Across Texas (TAT) crew partners with Texas Parks and Wildlife (TPWD) to maintain and enhance the trail systems in Texas State Parks.
+Trails Across Texas Crew: Based out of Austin, our Trails Across Texas (TAT) crew partners with Texas Parks and Wildlife (TPWD) to maintain and enhance the trail systems in Texas State Parks.
 These crews camp 10 days at a time and have 4 days off in between.
 Crews are funded by The Corporation for National and Community Service and TPWD.

 Trails Across Texas Crew Leaders: